eyupUK/playwright-cucumber-nft/readmeINFO.md

    - This will execute the test and export a summary JSON file.

-- **Cloud execution on Grafana:**
+**Cloud execution on Grafana**

-How to generate a k6 API token in Grafana Cloud
+How to generate a k6 API token in Grafana Cloud:
 - Log in to your Grafana Cloud account, and select the Stack you’re using.

 - In the left menu navigate to: Testing & Synthetics → Performance → Settings